USAA vs. GEICO Car Insurance

 | Membership & Employee | Member of military-affiliated organization, such as the Association of the U.S. Army, the Armed Forces Benefit Association and the Navy League of the U.S.) | Varies |

-The telematics programs use the companies’ respective mobile apps to track your driving habits and you then receive a corresponding discount at your next policy renewal.
-DriveEasy offers up to 15 percent off at renewal, while SafePilot gives up to 10 percent off at enrollment and up to 30 percent off at renewal.
-Meanwhile, SafePilot Miles gives you up to 20 percent off your policy for driving fewer than 8,000 miles annually, and up to 20 percent off at renewal for safe driving.
+SafePilot gives up to 10 percent off at enrollment and up to 30 percent off at renewal.
+Meanwhile, SafePilot Miles doesn’t have an enrollment discount, but it does offer up to 20 percent off for driving under 8,000 miles annually, and up to 20 percent off at renewal for safe driving.
+DriveEasy offers up to 15 percent off at renewal.

-DriveEasy is currently available in 47 states and Washington, D.C., while SafePilot is available everywhere except California.
-SafePilot Miles is available in all states except California, Maryland, Michigan, New Jersey, New York, North Carolina, and Pennsylvania.
+SafePilot is available everywhere but California, while SafePilot Miles is available in all states except California, Maryland, Michigan, New Jersey, New York, North Carolina, and Pennsylvania.
+DriveEasy is available in 47 states and Washington, D.C.

-GEICO’s telematics program ranked lower than USAA’s in J.D.
-Power’s 2025 U.S. Auto Insurance Study, with a score of 837 to USAA’s 679.
+USAA’s telematics program scored higher in J.D.
+Power’s 2025 U.S. Auto Insurance Study, with a score of 679 to GEICO’s 646.
 Both were above the average score of 643.1

 | Category | USAA SafePilot | USAA SafePilot Miles | GEICO DriveEasy |